 Now that you have a general understanding of the home-buying process, let’s explore the various mortgage options available to help you finance your dream home.

 Types of mortgage loans

-This is a traditional mortgage loan that isn’t backed or insured by a government agency.
-Mortgage lenders typically require that you have at least a 620 credit score to get a conventional loan, and a 20% down payment or higher ensures that you don’t have to pay private mortgage insurance (more on that later).
+A conventional loan is a traditional mortgage loan that isn’t backed or insured by a government agency.
+You’ll typically need a credit score of 620 or higher to qualify for a conventional loan.
+And you’ll have to make a 20% or higher down payment if you don’t want to have to pay for private mortgage insurance (more on that later).

-Insured by the Federal Housing Administration, FHA loans allow you to get into a home with a down payment as little as 3.5% if your credit score is 580 and above.
-If your score is between 500 and 579, you can still get approved but with a down payment of 10%.
+FHA loans are mortgage loans insured by the Federal Housing Administration.
+If your credit score is 580 or higher, you can secure your home with a down payment as little as 3.5%.
+If your score is between 500 and 579, you can still get approved, but with a down payment of 10%.